- Lanius collurio

 Rufous-brown above and creamy to pink below.
 Looks 'long' in flight.

-The red-backed shrike was a fairly common summer visitor to the UK 50 years ago but is now only a sporadic breeder.
-It can still be seen on passage.
-It still breeds - though often at low density - in parts of southern and eastern Europe as well as Germany, Norway and Sweden.
-According to The Birds of the Western Palearctic - Concise Edition there were an estimated 20,00 - 210,000 pairs in Ukraine in 1986, and the population is fairly stable.
-Its range extends east to western Siberia, and also to north-west Iran.
+Red-backed Shrike was formerly a fairly common summer visitor to the UK, but is now only a sporadic breeder.
+It can still be seen on passage, mainly on the east coast.
+It still breeds - though often at low density - in most of mainland Europe and northwest Asia (east to western Siberia) between roughly 40° to 65°N latitude.
+According to The Birds of the Western Palearctic - Concise Edition there were an estimated 200,000 - 210,000 pairs in Ukraine in 1986, and the population is fairly stable.
+It also breeds in southwest Asia from Turkey to northwest Iran.
+Further east, it is replaced by Brown Shrike, and southeast, by Isabelline Shrike; some hybridisation with both occurs where their ranges meet.

 The birds winter in tropical and southern Africa.